amccaugh/obsidian-blog/How to install.md

 		- Run `link-to-google-drive_OSX` and select the google drive folder with the blog files in it (the folder with `posts/`, `attachments/`, etc)
 	- Windows
 		- Run `link-to-google-drive_Windows-run-as-Admin.bat`
-- Open Obsidian and add `blog-vault/` as a vault
+- Open Obsidian and add the blog-vault folder from the Git repo (`obsidian-blog/blog-vault/`) as a vault
+    - Note: Do NOT open the Google Drive with obsidian!